How to Trade the Rising Wedge Pattern’s 81% Success Rate

 2. Draw the rising support trendline connecting the higher lows

 If the security price breaks out above the wedge resistance, especially with volume increases, it signals a possible 81% chance of going higher.
 Generally, the pattern should be visible on an intraday or daily chart.
-After identifying the wedge, we need to measure and set a price target.
+After identifying the wedge, we must measure and set a price target.

 A rising wedge chart pattern generally signals a bearish reversal when the price breaks out of the wedge.
 A trader that finds a clear ascending wedge formation should prepare for a potential short trade.

-When trading a rising wedge chart pattern, it is important to set your stop loss inside the wedge pattern and adjust your target level based on the size of the breakdown.
+When trading a rising wedge, it is important to set your stop loss inside the wedge pattern and adjust your target level based on the breakdown size.
 You can expect a target of 50% up to 100% of the distance from the entry point to the wedge resistance line.

 Trading a Rising Wedge/Ascending Wedge Pattern